How much does a bookkeeper cost?

-Have you ever wondered how much the bookkeeper cost is?
+Have you ever wondered how much the bookkeeper cost is or should be?

 I mean, you know what YOUR rates are, and you probably have a good idea of your local competition’s prices.
 But do you know what is expected in the industry, or what the industry average actually is?

 More importantly, do you know what your CLIENT expects?

 In a recent couple of recent podcasts, I go in depth about this very topic.
 In fact, I also look at online competition, common misconceptions and so much more >>> listen to The Bookkeepers’ Voice Ep.22 Cost of Hiring a Bookkeeper in Australia!